-In Table 7, we summarise advantages and disadvantages of various methods of targeting social protection programmes to try to target poorer households that do not attempt to use some measure of poverty.
+In Table 7, we summarise the advantages and disadvantages of various methods of targeting social protection programmes that do not attempt to use some measure of poverty.
 These have been used across unconditional and conditional cash transfers, food aid in response to disasters and public works programmes.

-Importantly, newer methods of geographic targeting can now be done at fairly small areas, minimising errors of inclusion and exclusion.
-Satellite imagery and machine learning techniques have been successfully applied in very resource-constrained settings to provide universal and accurate means testing: for example, Togo targeted its COVID-19 cash grant system using mobile phone and satellite data and machine learning algorithms which seek signs of poverty in satellite photos (Aiken et al, 2021).
+Importantly, new methods of geographic targeting can now be used in fairly small areas, minimising errors of inclusion and exclusion.
+Satellite imagery and machine learning techniques have been successfully applied in very resource-constrained settings to provide universal and accurate means testing: for example, Togo targeted its COVID-19 cash grant system using mobile phone and satellite data and machine learning algorithms which seek signs of poverty in satellite photos (Aiken et al., 2021).
 The use of this technology saved 200 people months in survey time within two weeks.
 Combining household surveys with geospatial indicators generates highly accurate estimates of poverty at comparatively low cost.
-The gain in precision of these combined estimates was equivalent to increasing sample size in a household survey by a factor of 3-5 (Sri Lanka and Tanzania, respectively).
-For more information, see the box "A Case Study of Togo's COVID-19 Emergency Social Assistance".
+The gain in precision of these combined estimates was equivalent to increasing sample size in a household survey by a factor of 3-5 (Sri Lanka and Tanzania, respectively) (Aiken et al., 2021).
+For more information, see the box 'Error!
+Reference source not found.'.